pelahi/TreeFrog/README.md

-    src/        contains main source code for the algorithm doc/        contains Doxygen generated latex and html file of code NBodylib/   contains library of objects and routines used by algorithm (can also be used by other routines)
+    src/        contains main source code for the algorithm doc/        contains Doxygen generated latex and html file of code NBodylib/   submodule: contains library of objects and routines used by algorithm (can also be used by other routines)
+    tools/      submodule: contains python tools of manipulating/reading output

 ================================================================================================